 Not Wearing a Retainer after Braces

 This is a problem that a lot of people suffer with and that is simply a failure to wear the retainer sufficiently after braces.
-This can sometimes lead individuals to wonder, “what happens if I don’t wear my retainer?”
+This can sometimes lead individuals to wonder, “what happens if I dont wear your retainer?”
 They may also ask, “is not wearing retainer actually that big of a problem?”
 Simply put the answer is an absolute resounding yes.

 The retainer is an important orthodontic implement designed to help your teeth retain the positions they have achieved through the orthodontic treatment you just finished.
 As any quality orthodontic office like Ivanov Orthodontics will let you know, after you have moved the teeth utilizing braces, the teeth are often still able to shift.
 This happens as you have dislodged them from their original fixed positions.